chrisfarms/googlecheckout.NotificationHandler/README.md

         def new_order(self):
             logging.info("got a new order notification", self.notification)

-By default `NotificationHandler` silently accepts all notifications and leaves a message in the log.
+By default `NotificationHandler` accepts (and acknowledges) all notifications and leaves a message in the log.
 It expects that you will override one or more of the following methods in your Handler: